IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 TODOS
 - puzzle for the room w healing
 - set up of the final lair more
-- artificer's text
-- ==they all have incongruous goth accents, and rly emphasize the butcher's getup

 ### The Cult of Song
 - Leanna is the cult leader